awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-targetgroup-healthcheckconfig.md

 # AWS::VpcLattice::TargetGroup HealthCheckConfig<a name="aws-properties-vpclattice-targetgroup-healthcheckconfig"></a>

-The health check configuration of a target group\.
+Describes the health check configuration of a target group\.
 Health check configurations aren't used for target groups of type `LAMBDA` or `ALB`\.

 ## Syntax<a name="aws-properties-vpclattice-targetgroup-healthcheckconfig-syntax"></a>